tsaqib/trex/README.md

 ## Class: OperatorBase

 This class provides you the basis for your own operators and operators that are included in this package already.
-Operators inherit from `ObservableBase`, so they have same methods and properties.
+Operators inherit from `Observable`, so they have same methods and properties.

 Basic usage example: